zayyanmatin/sre-data-service/README.md

 From repository's root directory run go test ./... -v

 ## Enhancements to be made
-Add validation on startTime and endTime with 400 bad requests
+validate that query parameters startTime is before endTime with 400 bad requests

 Add logging to both ingestion and api